YogiBear52/InVoRo/README.md

 ## Tech notes:
 1. The backend service is using by default MongoDB.
 You can implement your own DB service provider (Not yet developed).
+	- The service doesn't have a built-in authentication mechanism.
+If you want, put the service behind an authentication service such as HTTPD / Nginx.
-2. The client component will be exposed as a React component.
+2. The backend service will be published as docker image based on a linux distribution.
-3. The backend service will run on a docker container.
+3. The client is a React component which will be published as a npm package.

 ## Roadmap: